CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 This page describes the computational model of spiking neurons used in [[Axon]], which accurately characterizes the behavior of neurons in the [[neocortex]] and other brain areas, and enables many different types of [[channels]] to be used to modify the [[#neural-integration]] behavior to capture a wide range of neurobiologically identified neuron types.

-Conceptually these neural integration dynamics can be understood in terms of the [[detector model]] of the neuron, where each neuron is continuously monitoring its synaptic inputs, looking for specific patterns that, when detected, cause it to signal the finding to other neurons.
+Conceptually these neural integration dynamics can be understood in terms of the [[neuron detector|detector model]] of the neuron, where each neuron is continuously monitoring its synaptic inputs, looking for specific patterns that, when detected, cause it to signal the finding to other neurons.

 {id="figure_cortical-neuron" style="height:30em"}
 ![Tracing of a cortical pyramidal neuron, showing the major components: dendrites where synaptic inputs come into the neuron; the cell body (soma) where these inputs are integrated, and the axon which communicates the output of the neuron.](media/fig_cortical_neuron.png)